ualberta-mueller-group/MCGS/docs/development-notes.md

     that none of our asserts have side effects.
     - But, it should have the `CheckFunctionCalls` option enabled, which disallows calls to all non-const functions (including global utility functions)
+    - Possible run-time errors should use exceptions, not asserts (i.e. constructing) an invalid game due to user input.
+    - `THROW_ASSERT(condition)` and `THROW_ASSERT(condition, exception)` are macros
+    defined by `throw_assert.h`, which throw exceptions, and can replace asserts where run-time errors may occur.
 - `game_type()` could possibly be faster if we eliminated the `unordered_map` lookup

 # Design Choices and Remaining Uglinesses